-V. Assistance for Students with Temporary Impairments
+Assistance for Students with Temporary Impairments

-While not required by applicable law or this policy, the Vice President for Student Affairs may be able to arrange limited assistance for temporarily impaired students at the discretion of the Vice President for Student Affairs and other College offices or programs.
-It must be understood that the Vice President for Student Affairs' voluntarily providing or arranging such help does not mean the temporarily injured or impaired student qualifies or is certified as an individual with a disability under applicable law or within the scope of this policy.
-If you have questions about what assistance the College may be able to provide in the event of a temporary impairment, you should contact the Vice President for Student Affairs.
+While not required by applicable law or this policy, the 504/ADA Coordinator may be able to arrange limited assistance for temporarily impaired students at the discretion of the 504/ADA Coordinator and other College offices or programs.
+It must be understood that the 504/ADA Coordinators' voluntarily providing or arranging such help does not mean the temporarily injured or impaired student qualifies or is certified as an individual with a disability under applicable law or within the scope of this policy.
+If you have questions about what assistance the College may be able to provide in the event of a temporary impairment, you should contact the 504/ADA Coordinator.